-Minimum Distance Septic Component (feet) Building sewer constructed of durable corrosion-resistant material with water-tight joints 25 Building sewer constructed of any other type of pipe 50

-- E. The Board reserves the right to impose minimum lateral distance requirements from other potential sources of contamination not listed above.
-All such special well location requirements shall be listed, in writing, as a condition of the well construction permit. - F. No private well, nonessential private well, or its associated distribution system shall be connected to either the distribution system of a public water supply system or any type of waste distribution system.
+- D. A suction line or supply line shall be located a minimum of 25 feet from a building sewer constructed of durable corrosion-resistant material with watertight joints, or 50 feet from a building sewer constructed of any other type of pipe; 50 feet from a septic tank; 100 feet from a leaching field; and 100 feet from a privy. - E. Water supply lines shall be installed at least 10 feet from and 18 inches above any sewer line.
+Whenever water supply lines cross sewer lines, both pipes shall be constructed of class 150 pressure pipe and shall be pressure tested to assure watertightness. - F. The Board reserves the right to impose minimum lateral distance requirements from other potential sources of contamination not listed above.
+All such special well location requirements shall be listed, in writing, as a condition of the well construction permit. - G. No private well, nonessential private well, or its associated distribution system shall be connected to either the distribution system of a public water supply system or any type of waste distribution system.

-§ 145-16 Water quantity requirements.
+§ 330-7 Water quantity requirements.

 Each well must supply an adequate quantity of water for the purpose for which it is intended and shall be tested to give satisfactory evidence of continuing capability to do so.
 Before being approved, every well shall be pump tested by the installer.
-The results of the test shall be submitted to the Board of Health on the previously described well completion report, and the Board shall maintain such as a public record.
+The results of the test shall be submitted to the Board of Health on the previously described Well Completion Report, and the Board shall maintain such as a public record.
 The following are guidelines for what will be considered satisfactory, but the Board of Health may vary these guidelines in particular cases where it is demonstrated that the well will furnish an adequate supply of water for the purpose for which it was intended.

-A. Shallow wells, washed wells, points, pits or excavations are not allowed.
+- A. Shallow wells, washed wells, points, pits or excavations are not allowed.
 The Board may grant a variance for shallow wells, washed wells, points, pits or excavations for irrigation purposes or when a drilled well cannot be utilized.
 Where a variance has been granted, shallow wells, washed wells, points, pits or excavations shall produce a minimum of 15 gallons per minute after performing a four-hour pump test.
 Wash wells must be tested every six months and the results submitted to the Board of Health office.
-No shallow wells will be allowed in a primary water or secondary water resource district as designated under the Harvard Zoning Bylaw, with exceptions for agriculture and/or other uses when deemed appropriate by the Board.

-B. Well production.
-After pump testing, all drilled wells shall produce at least the following gallons per minute:
+No shallow wells will be allowed in a primary water or secondary water resource district as designated under the Groton Zoning Bylaw, with exceptions for agriculture and/or business when deemed appropriate by the Board. - B. Well production. - (1) After pump testing, all drilled wells shall produce at least the following gallons per minute:

-Static Water Depth in Well Required Yield
+Static Water Depth in Well

+Required Yield

 (feet) (gallons per minute)

 100 6

 200 5

 300 4

 400 3

 500 2